railsmachine/rump/README.md

 Rump helps you run Puppet locally against a Git checkout.

-This is great for locally iterating your Puppet manifests very quickly, then pushng them up to a repository somewhere else to share the changes.
+This is great for locally iterating your Puppet manifests very quickly, then pushing them up to a repository somewhere else to share the changes.

 This also works well with a Capistrano-style deployment, where you remotely instruct Rump to check out a copy of the latest manifests and run them.